i-love-flamingo/httpcache/Readme.md

 The httpcache module provides an easy interface to cache simple http results in Flamingo.

-The basic concept is, that there is a so called "cache frontend" - that offers an interface to cache certain types, and a "cache backend" that takes care about storing(persisting) the cache entry.
+The basic concept is, that there is a so-called "cache frontend" - that offers an interface to cache certain types, and a "cache backend" that takes care about storing(persisting) the cache entry.

 ## Caching HTTP responses from APIs